 - Referral Programs Infection — Certain web sites can lead to a specific referral link.
 This means that purchases or certain interactions can lead to direct income being generated for the hackers.
 At the moment the following sites are targeted: Binance, DigitalOcean, FreeBitco.in, FreeDoge.co.in, and HashFlare.

 One of the integral features of the worm is the persistence protection component.
 It detects when the victims attempt to remove the malware extension by automatically closing the Chrome extensions management page.

 In order to make sure that this nefarious software is completely gone from your computer, security researchers strongly advise following the manual or automatic removal instructions underneath.
 They are created in order to assist you based on how much experience you have in malware removal.
 If you lack such experience, be advised that security analysts strongly advise to download an advanced anti-malware software and remove FacexWorm automatically by scanning for all of it’s objects and changed settings and reverting them back to normal.
 Such tool has the capability to not only fully secure your PC after removing FacexWorm, but also make sure it’s operating system remains protected against future intrusions that might take place.

 - Guide 1: How to Remove FacexWorm from Windows.

-- Guide 2: Get rid of FacexWorm from Mac OS X.
+- Guide 2: Get rid of FacexWorm on Mac OS X.

-- Guide 3: Remove FacexWorm from Google Chrome.
+- Guide 3: Remove FacexWorm in Google Chrome.